ammar027/Taskly/README.md

-# Welcome to your new ignited app!
+# Welcome to Tasklyyyy 🙂
+- This Coming from dev-le
+- I am addu=ing this from 'dev-le' branch

 > The latest and greatest boilerplate for Infinite Red opinions